36-Week journey into critical thinking

 Students discover fallacies through real-world scenarios before learning definitions, making concepts stick naturally.
-Then they learn the proper academic term (including Latin pronunciations—we don't dumb it down), understand why people use this faulty reasoning, analyze a second example, and demonstrate mastery through narration.
+Then they learn the proper academic term, including Latin pronunciations. (we don't dumb it down) They understand why people use this faulty reasoning, analyze a second example, and demonstrate mastery through narration.
 No worksheets, no busywork, just genuine understanding through narration and discussion.

 Immersive Assessments